Michigan Tech Hires 7 Multi-disciplinary Computational Innovators

-The SFHI is an innovative faculty hiring concept pioneered by Michigan Tech in 2007, when the University’s Board of Control made a commitment to enlarge the faculty by up to 10 outstanding new teacher-scholars each year, cutting across academic disciplines to focus on a research theme.
+The SFHI is an innovative faculty hiring concept pioneered by Michigan Tech in 2007, when the University’s Board of Trustees made a commitment to enlarge the faculty by up to 10 outstanding new teacher-scholars each year, cutting across academic disciplines to focus on a research theme.

 “The Strategic Faculty Hiring Initiatives are helping Michigan Tech position itself as a world-class technological research university,” said President Glenn D. Mroz.

 Interim Provost Max Seel welcomed the new SFHI faculty, saying: “These new faculty will not only add to our computing and computer modeling capacity, but also bring additional strength and synergy to many other research endeavors, for example in atmospheric sciences.”

 The new faculty, some of whom are already on campus, expressed excitement about the opportunities at Michigan Tech.
 “I love Michigan Tech’s natural and human environment,” said Chaoli Wang.
 “I am excited to begin contributing to the teaching and research excellence of the Michigan Tech,” Laura Brown commented.
 “I plan to bring my enthusiasm and knowledge to the courses I will be teaching and to continue researching new algorithms and methods in the area of causal discovery and feature selection and collaborating with existing research programs to use these techniques.”

 In its first SFHI—on the theme of sustainability—Michigan Tech hired six new faculty members and named three professors to endowed chairs in 2008.